manisuec/otp-gen-agent/README.md

 > If you find this utility library useful, you can [buy me a coffee](https://www.buymeacoffee.com/manisuec) to keep me energized for creating libraries like this.

 ## Tech Blog
-Read my blog at [Tech Insights: Personal Tech Blog](https://techinsights.manisuec.com)
+Read my personal blog on various tech topics at [Tech Insights: Personal Tech Blog](https://techinsights.manisuec.com)